Read and share The Evolved Nest series on Psychology Today and Kindred.

 She publishes extensively on moral development, parenting and education.
 Recently she has been studying the Evolved Nest and how it influences wellbeing, sociality and morality.

 She hosts interdisciplinary conferences at the University of Notre Dame regarding early experience and human development (the talks and/or powerpoints are available online).
 In 2016, she organized a conference on Sustainable Wisdom: Integrating Indigenous KnowHow for Global Flourishing (talks available online).

 She is the author or editor of numerous books and articles, see The Science page for listings.

 Her recent book, Neurobiology and the Development of Human Morality: Evolution, Culture and Wisdom (2014), won the 2015 William James Book Award from the American Psychological Association, as well as the 2017 Expanded Reason Award.
 She is former executive editor of the Journal of Moral Education.

-About the Age of Expanded Reason Award
+About the Expanded Reason Award

 The award was given by University Francisco de Vitoria and the Joseph Ratzinger/Benedict XVI Vatican Foundation to recognize innovation in scientific research and academic programs based on Benedict XVI’s proposal to broaden the horizons of reason.
 The university and foundation sought academic works that question and explicitly incorporate reflections on the anthropology, epistemology, ethics and meaning that exist within the specific science.
 Watch the Rome television news report to the left and read the full release below.